POCO X2 Review | POCO X2 | Poco X2 delivers great value in the under -Rs. 20,000 segment

 The principle bit of structure is the circular patch.
 You may think from the start that Poco has gone with a raised camera module like what we’ve seen on the OnePlus 7T₹ 34,999 (Review) and Nokia 7.2₹ 15,299 (Review), however, it’s only a patch with a smooth completion while the glass around it looks frosted.
 Additionally, Poco has figured out how to make this patch reflective like a curved mirror, and we were to some degree able to frame a selfie taken with the back camera.
 The vertical strip that really houses the four cameras stands out a lot and has slightly rough edges.

 With a 6.67-inch screen, this is no doubt a large phone.
 The tall 20:9 aspect ratio with non- slippery back makes for a decent grasp.
-It’s still hard to find all part of the screen with a thumb however, making one-hand used potentially awkward.
+It’s still hard to find all parts of the screen with a thumb however, making one-hand used potentially awkward.
 Your eye will be attracted to the wide double camera pattern in the upper right corner of the screen – it isn’t excessively recognizable in normal use, yet certainly is an interruption when observing full-screen video.

 The power button on the right hand as a unique fingerprint sensor, yet it’s long and thin, which isn’t perfect.
 The unique finger impression enlistment process took longer than expected since the Poco X2 needs to ensure it can work with just a narrow slice of your unique finger impression.
 The left-hand person will discover this arrangement clumsy, and you’ll have to enlist two or three fingers so you can open the phone when it’s in your grasp and on a table.
 The sensor is flush with the side of the phone which additionally implied we didn’t generally arrange our fingers according to it splendidly.